Collecting Pest Data

 How Can I Help?

-1. Reporting on Pest Plants and Weeds: location, status and and control information
+1. Pest Plants and Weeds: Reporting of location, status and control information

-2. Reporting on Pest Animals: trapping, baiting, and monitoring
+2. Pest Animals: Reporting of trapping, baiting, and pest monitoring

 For residents trapping at home or reserve volunteers, we recommend: